President Trump Says Daughter Ivanka Had Nothing to Do With White House Counsel's Exit

 (WASHINGTON) — A day after announcing the departure of his White House counsel, President Donald Trump teased Thursday that he has settled on a successor, tweeting that he’s “very excited” about his choice, whose name he kept secret.

 Trump announced Wednesday on Twitter that Don McGahn will leave in the fall.
-He has been a consequential insider on Trump’s legal team and a key figure in the administration’s handling of the special counsel investigation into Russian election interference and possible collusion with the Trump campaign.

-“I am very excited about the person who will be taking the place of Don McGahn as White House Councel!,” Trump tweeted Thursday, misspelling “counsel.”
+He has been a consequential insider on Trump’s legal team and a key figure in the administration’s handling of the special counsel investigation into Russian election interference and possible collusion with the Trump campaign.”I am very excited about the person who will be taking the place of Don McGahn as White House Councel!,” Trump tweeted Thursday, misspelling “counsel.”

 “I liked Don, but he was NOT responsible for me not firing Bob Mueller or Jeff Sessions.
 So much Fake Reporting and Fake News!”
 Trump said, referring to the special counsel overseeing the Russia investigation and the attorney general.